Mercan Group

 What did Bill C-3 actually change?

 Bill C-3 (in force 15 December 2025) removed Canada's first-generation limit on citizenship by descent.
 Before the reform, you generally could not inherit citizenship from a Canadian grandparent or great-grandparent if you were the second generation born abroad.
-Bill C-3 opens that door — provided the qualifying ancestor became Canadian on or after 1 January 1947.
+Bill C-3 opens that door.
+The 1947 Citizenship Act is the legal anchor, and pre-1947 ancestral lines can still qualify through the retroactive 'Lost Canadians' provisions — outcomes depend on the specific provisions applying to each generation.

 Do I qualify if my grandparent was Canadian?

-Likely yes, under Bill C-3 — provided your grandparent became a Canadian citizen on or after 1 January 1947 and you can document the parental link from grandparent to parent to you.
-Mercan's free initial consultation walks you through the chain and confirms whether the path applies in your case.
+Likely yes, under Bill C-3 — provided your grandparent's Canadian status is established under the Citizenship Act (including the retroactive 1947 deeming and 'Lost Canadians' provisions for pre-1947 lines) and you can document the link from grandparent to parent to you.
+Mercan's free initial consultation confirms whether the path applies in your case.

 What about a great-grandparent?